 Imaginative and eloquent, violinist Mari Samuelsen is known for her breath-taking artistry and adventurous approach to programming and presentation.
-With a technique that blends virtuosity and entrancing musical finesse, Mari presents an innovative musical universe that knows no barriers between the music of such composers as Max Richter, Arvo Pärt, Pēteris Vasks and Jeff Mills, and that of Bach, Beethoven and Vivaldi.
-Her drive to not do what is traditionally expected, is what has turned Mari Samuelsen into an inspiration for a global audience.
+With a technique that blends virtuosity and entrancing musical finesse, Mari presents an innovative musical universe, often blending works by Max Richter, Arvo Pärt, and Pēteris Vasks with that of Bach, Beethoven and Vivaldi.

 “Coruscating repeating patterns leaping off the soundboard as if fingers were treading on hot coals.”

 (Gramophone Magazine, September 2019)

 “(…) Samuelsen exchanges the dogged intensity of traditional readings for a radiant eloquence that traces the music’s emotional peaks and troughs with a compelling sense of inevitability.”

 (BBC Music Magazine, September 2019)